herzbube/libsgfcplusplus/README.md

 >
 > SGFC was written primarily for Go/WeiQi/Baduk (GM[1]) files.
 It can't handle other games yet, i.e. it doesn't check any game-specific properties and values of other games than Go.
 It may even save erronous game-specific properties of other games!
 Use SGFC for other games with care.

-## Project status

-libsgfc++ has reached something that could be tentatively called a "beta phase".
-It has taken its first baby steps in an iOS project (via an Objective-C wrapper library [SgfcKit](https://github.com/herzbube/SgfcKit)), where it will now have to prove both stability and ease of use over the coming weeks and months.
-Although the API should be fairly stable, if using the library turns out to be too cumbersome there can still be drastic changes.

-Feel free to play around with libsgfc++, but at the moment, unless you are adventurous, I still advise against using it in earnest.
-Feedback how to improve the library or its build process is very welcome.

 ## Dependencies

 At runtime libsgfc++ depends on the C/C++ runtime library, the C++ standard library and possibly (depending on the platform) an iconv library.